 Missionaries, like Father Damien and Mother Marianne — who also became a Catholic saint following her service on the island — moved to Kalaupapa to care for the new residents’ physical and spiritual needs.
 The patients were immersed in suffering from the disease and the separation, said Alicia Damien Lau, one of two Catholic sisters currently living and serving on the peninsula, but the sick still found happy moments and ways to thrive.

 “The patients were all saints in a sense,” she said.

 “When you look at the surrounding areas, you could just feel the peace and spirit working in you,” said Lance Toyofuku, who lives in Hawaii’s capital city.
 “It’s not like being in Honolulu with all the cars and all the people.
 It’s a place where you can get closer to God because you don’t have all those distractions.”

-At the end of a gravel road, Damien’s grave site stands next to the church the priest expanded in 1876.
+At the end of a gravel road, Damien’s grave site stands next to St. Philomena, the church the priest expanded in 1876.
 The National Park Service, which cares for Kalaupapa’s cultural and historic resources, restored the church ahead of Damien’s 2009 canonization.
-His body was moved to Belgium in 1936, is no longer there.
+His body, moved to Belgium in 1936, is no longer there.
 Only a relic remains — the priest’s right hand was reburied in 1995 at the site.

 Soon after the blaze destroyed most of Sacred Hearts School, Principal Tonata Lolesio returned to the ashes of the Lahaina campus.
 She searched for a 12-inch metal statue of Marianne.